 - If you're worried about anything, don't worry.

 - Pick the right college for you.
-Take visits and see how the universities you like "feel" and whether you like their campus.
+Take visits and see how the universities "feel" and whether you like their campus and see yourself there.

-- If you don't know what you want to study going into college, pick a variety of interesting classes and discover what you're good at and enjoy the most then select a major.
+- If you don't know what you want to study going into college, pick a variety of interesting classes and discover what you're good at and enjoy the most then select your concentrated major.

 - Avoid forming bad habits before college and continue that throughout all of college.